Admission with a Disability

 The DRC also has assistive hardware available for

 registered student use.
 Devices available include; CCTV magnifier’s, portable

 video magnifiers, assistive listening devices, Sorenson video relay equipment,

-daisy players, digital recorders, smart pens, flatbed scanners, lab computer’s
+daisy players, digital recorders, flatbed scanners, lab computer’s

 with twenty four inch displays, alternative input devices, wheel chair